JohnSnowLabs/spark-nlp/docs/_posts/maziyarpanahi/2021-07-20-ner_mit_movie_complex_bert_base_cased_en.md

 ## Description

-This NER model was trained over MIT Movie Corpus complex queries dataset to detect movie triavs.
-We used BertEmbeddings (bert_base_cased) model for the embeddings to train this NER model.
+This NER model was trained over the MIT Movie Corpus complex queries dataset to detect movie trivia.
+We used DistilBertEmbeddings (distilbert_base_cased) model for the embeddings to train this NER model.

 ## Predicted Entities